privacy policy

 • the main consequences to you (if any) if the information is not provided.

-• to respond to comments or queries;
+• to respond to your comments or queries;

 • to access any application to become a volunteer, contractor or employee;